 Bosch Tassimo T47+

 Tassimo is a coffee brewer like no other.
 The great innovation is the bar-code on each Tassimo capsule.
-The bar code allows the brewer to read what kind of beverage is in the capsule, and program a brewing sequence accordingly.
+The barcode allows the brewer to read what kind of beverage is in the capsule, and program a brewing sequence accordingly.
 The other great thing about it is the wide selection of beverages with their capsules.
-The coffee is excellent, however, is not and espresso, nor a coffee.
+The coffee is excellent, however, is not an espresso, nor a coffee.
 It’s something in between.
 In fact, for people who find an espresso too strong, and drip coffee too weak, Tassimo coffee is a perfect choice.

 I have to warn you though, the T47+ is slightly more expensive than the other options.
-I am not sure if this fits in the budget of a student, but if you budget is not too tight, Tassimo is a great option.
+I am not sure if this fits in the budget of a student, but if your budget is not too tight, Tassimo is a great option.

 Hamilton Beach Scoop